DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 The grain yield data comes from [Our World in Data](https://ourworldindata.org/crop-yields), and the fertilizer usage data comes from [The World Bank](https://data.worldbank.org/indicator/AG.CON.FERT.PT.ZS).

-We begin by considering the data for a single year single year, 2020, because that is the most recent year for which complete data is available.
+We begin by considering the data from 2019, because that is the most recent year for which complete data is available.
 Later, we extend our analysis backwards in time.

 ## Exploratory Visualization